-- 1 Select Roles or Users to see the security roles and users from which to select in Available. - 2 Move roles or users from Available to Selected, as shown in Figure 5-25.
+- 1 Select Roles or Users to see the roles and users to select from in Available. - 2 Move roles or users from Available to Selected, as shown in Figure 5-25. - 3 Assign privileges by selecting from the list of privileges such as Visible, Execute, or Read. - 4 Cancel all privilege assignments for this job by selecting Do not share.
+Select Share to reinstate assigned privileges.